 Your home-based business is in a unique tax situation.
-Your home business can take all the usual business tax deductions, but some work differently and some are unique to home businesses.
+You can take all the usual business tax deductions, but some work differently for home-based businesses, and some are particular to operating your business from home.

 Before you start taking those tax deductions for your home business, you must meet the IRS qualification that your home is your principal place of business.